Breakfast in London, dinner in Barcelona

 Train times & tickets

-If your journey starts in the UK, select your destination country in the upper drop-down box to see the best routes, train times, fares & how to buy tickets.
+If your journey starts in the UK, select your destination country in the upper drop-down box to see recommended routes, train times, fares & how to buy tickets.

 If your journey starts in another European country, select the city where your journey starts in the lower drop-down box - if it isn't listed, select one nearest to it in the same country.